salama4ai/Portfolio/README.md

  - Natural Language Processing with Deep Learning (Winter 2017) https://www.youtube.com/playlist?list=PL3FW7Lu3i5Jsnh1rnUwq_TcylNr7EkRe6 Stanford - half of the course
  - https://www.youtube.com/playlist?list=PL8P_Z6C4GcuVQZCYf_ZnMoIWLLKGx9Mi2  **complete 2 times**

-- i studied many of these courses in 2018-2019, then i concentrate my effort towards packages needed for data science, preprocessing like numpy, pandas, scikit-learn, pytorch, bueatifulsoup, matplotlib, seaborn, ...

-- i get impression from companies that they doesn't concern alot or consider courses projects rather they ask about private projects, that made me not pursuing completing the courses projects,
-- i repeat some courses as sometimes i forget some details quikly, and didn't complete some other courses as i found myself don't understand very well, or i'm not satisfied with the content/instructor/explanation
--

 # Books